anuket-project/RA2/doc/ref_arch/kubernetes/chapters/chapter04.rst

      - Reference Implementation Trace
    * - ra2.app.006
      - Consumption of additional, non-default connection points
-     - Any additional non-default connection points must be requested through the use of workload annotations or resource requests and limits within the container spec passed to the Kubernetes API Server.
+     - Any additional non-default connection points must be requested with workload annotations or resource requests and limits within the container spec passed to the Kubernetes API Server.
      - int.api.01 in :ref:`chapters/chapter02:kubernetes architecture requirements`
      - N/A